llavors-mutues/private-slow-transactor/README.md

 # Holochain generic mutual-credit

-Generic mutual-credit implementation in Holochain
+Generic mutual-credit implementation in Holochain.

-> Work in progress: This is not production ready!

 This zome is a generic implementation of a mutual credit system.
 It's just a piece of the puzzle, and maybe best used with some other zome that implements better membranes.

+> This is a work in progress, not production ready.
+Contact us if you want to collaborate!

 ## Todo list: